Breast Cancer Risk Factors: BRCA1 and BRCA2 Inherited Gene Mutations in Women

 These tumors usually occur in the contralateral (opposite) breast rather than in the same breast as the first cancer.

 BRCA1/2 carriers diagnosed with breast cancer in one breast may consider risk-reducing contralateral mastectomy to lower the risk of a second primary breast cancer in the opposite breast [39,54].
-This should be discussed with a health care provider.
+Talk with a health care provider about whether this option may be right for you.

 Learn more about preventive surgery to reduce the risk of breast cancer.